-Ravens are mainly scavengers, and eat a wide variety of plant and animal matter, including small rodents, lizards, frogs, mollusks, insects, seeds, wild fruits, nestlings, and eggs of other birds.
-They will hide, or cache, their food supplies.
+DIET: Omnivore - Ravens are mainly scavengers, and eat a wide variety of plant and animal matter, including small rodents, lizards, frogs, mollusks, insects, seeds, wild fruits, nestlings, and eggs of other birds.
+They will often hide, or cache, their food supplies.

-The raven is the largest species of songbird.
+The Common Raven is the largest species of songbird.
 They are very intelligent birds, and seem to apply reasoning to new situations.
-They remain paired all year and perhaps for life.
 Ravens are expert fliers, and engage in acrobatic flight displays with rolls, somersaults and dives during breeding season.
 They have also been observed flying upside down.